Cuernavaca: Other museums

 La Casona Spencer (Spencer House) is a cultural center designed to promote the arts.
 Opened in 2006, the building, located across from the cathedral, dates from colonial time.
 It was donated to the city upon the death of British artist John Spencer.

 Morelos Museum of Popular Arts is located downtown on Hidalgo Street between the cathedral and the Cuauhnahuac Museum.
 The museum opened in 2016 and features traditional art of Morelos and other parts of Mexico, including ceramics, wax sculpture, and pottery.
 The exhibits are changed often, and there is a gift shop.

 City Museum / Museo de la Ciudad de Cuernavaca (MuCIC) is located in a two-story colonial building on Avenida Morelos next to the Borda Garden.
 There are six halls for permanent exhibitions and six halls for temporary exhibitions.
 Since its beginnings in the 16th century, the building has been closely associated with the religious, social, and cultural life of the city.
 There is a retrospective exhibit of the life of Emiliano Zapata Salazar on the second floor.

 Museum of Contemporary Indigenous Art harbors works of 12 ethnic groups of Mexico: Rarámuri, Yoreme, Yaqui, Purhépecha, Huichol, Mazahua, Otomí (or Hñahñu), Nahua, Mixtec, Tzotzil, Tzeltal, and Zapotec, besides spaces dedicated to the cultural communities of Mata Ortiz and the peoples of Morelos.
 We can view textiles, pottery, wood carvings, and ceramics.
 The collection belongs to the foundation Pro-Niño Marginado N.G.O.
 The Autonomous University of Morelos (UAEM) is the custodian of its protection, preservation, research, and exhibition.
 The building it occupies today was constructed in the 16th century.
 It is the oldest civilian building on Morelos Avenue, in downtown Cuernavaca.

 Museo Güelu is a small modern art museum that is run by Fundacion Fernando Cue Gomez, A.C..
 It is located on Ixtalapa Street across from the pyramids in Vista Hermosa.

-Science Museum / Museo de Ciencias is located in San Miguel Acapantzingo Park, Colonia Cantarranas, where the state penitentiary stood from 1934-2000.
+Science Museum / Museo de Ciencias is located in San Miguel Acapantzingo Park, Colonia Cantarranas, where the state penitentiary stood from 1934 to 2000.
 This is a hands-on museum designed for informal teaching related to scientific issues.
 There are two permanent exhibition halls: one dedicated to water and the other dedicated to climate change.
 The museum offers workshops for children on Mechatronics and Robotics, as well as a 120-seat auditorium and temporary exhibit halls.
 There is a separate building dedicated to Planet Earth in the park, and there is a Cuexcomate (traditional silo) on the site.

 Museum of Sacred Art / Museo de Arte Sacro de Cuernavaca is located within the cathedral, spread over two floors of what was once the cloister.
 There are numerous religious objects on view.